Get paid to work from home? Yes please!

 Q: What are the different types of parenting styles?

-Q: What is authoritative parenting?
+Q: What is Parenting with authority?

 A: Authoritarian parenting is a strict and controlling style with high demands and expectations.
 Parents often use punishments and rarely express warmth or provide explanations.
 It focuses on obedience and following rules without question.

-Q: What is permissive parenting?
+Q: What is Being a permissive parent?

-Q: What is uninvolved parenting?
+Q: What is parents who aren’t involved?

 Q: Which approach do you think is best for raising children?